 “And I will make an everlasting covenant with them, that I will not turn away from them, to do them good; but I will put my fear in their hearts, that they shall not depart from me.(Je.32:40)”Here we have the promise of God.
 The Jews and the Gentiles shall worship God in spirit and truth.

 Adam and Last Adam similarly signify Christ; symbolism of which we find in Alpha and Omega, the first and the last.

 In the holy city of God the throne has composite symbols of the Lamb and of God.
-Symbol of the slain lamb before the worlds began never changes it memorial nature or symbol.
+Symbol of the slain lamb before the worlds began never changes its memorial nature or the symbol.
 It serves for the new earth as God for the nation of Israel on the new earth.
 Appropriately Adam and Last Adam invoke everlasting covenants under heaven and the earth and new heaven and new earth respectively.

 Note: * A body has been prepared imply the everlasting covenant and it is the basis and to which the Spirit has set the emblem of the slain lamb which never changes.